-Are you an expat Indian working overseas and on the hunt for the best way to send money to India from UK?
+Are you an expat Indian working overseas, on the hunt for the best way to send money to India from UK?

 There could be various reasons why you opted for opportunities outside India and finally took the plunge to work overseas.

-One of the main reasons is better remuneration on jobs as compared to similar roles in India.
+One of the main reasons you moved to the UK is better remuneration on jobs compared to similar roles in India.

-You have had so many sacrifices and worked hard staying away from your family to support them and to give them a better life.
+You have had to make so many sacrifices and worked hard staying away from your family to support them and to give them a better life.

 With the hard-earned salary that you earn, you send money to family members back home in India to support them financially.

-If for your hard-earned money, you don’t get the optimum value for the pounds that you earn here due to greedy banks, you might be losing lacs of rupees over the years.
+If you don’t get the optimum value for your hard-earned money due to greedy intermediaries (banks!), you might be losing lacs of rupees over the years.

-In this post, precisely that’s what I am going to show you – best method to send money from UK to India that gets you the best rate for GBP to INR.
+In this post, that’s EXACTLY what I am going to show you – best ways to send money from UK to India that gets you the best rate for GBP to INR.

-Whether you want to buy a house in India, send money to support your family, or simply saving for retirement, using traditional ways of transferring money to India from the United Kingdom and sticking to a single company or bank, you could be losing a lot!
+Whether you want to buy a house in India, send money to support your family, or simply save for retirement, using traditional ways of transferring money to India and sticking to a single company or bank, you could be losing a lot!